 Green, purple and red ribbon

-Fill each grocery bag with bunched up old bedsheets or newspaper for the three heads.
+Fill each grocery bag with bunched-up old bedsheets or newspapers for the three heads.
+Though not as common in the film, consider adding witch hats to your Hocus Pocus Halloween craft.

 Drive three fence posts into the ground where you'd like each of your witches to stand.